Q. How can you apply for financial support for the UMAP programs?

 Q. Can you receive alternative financial supports when joining UMAP programs?

-- A. Submit your application to the UMAP coordinator at your home university.
-Once you are confirmed as an applicant by your home university/institution, your UMAP coordinator will nominate you by sending your application form to the UMAP International Secretariat.
-Please do not send your application directly to UMAP International Secretariat.
+- A. Submit your application to the UMAP coordinator at your Home University.
+Once you are confirmed as an applicant by your Home University/Institution, your UMAP coordinator will nominate you by sending your application form to the UMAP IS.
+Please do not send your application directly to UMAP IS.

 Q. Are graduate students eligible to apply for UMAP programs?